GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper proposes a novel intermediate representation, namely \tool, for bridging the structural and semantic gap between natural language and graph query languages.
-Evaluation results show that our approach using \tool consistently surpasses the baselines on multiple benchmarks covering different formal languages, \ie SPARQL, KoPL, $\lambda$-DCS and Cypher.
-Moreover, \tool also demonstrates superior generalization ability and robustness under the compositional generalization and few-shot learning settings.
+This paper proposes a novel intermediate representation, namely \tool, for bridging the semantic gap between natural language and graph query languages.
+Evaluation results show that our approach with \tool consistently surpasses the baselines on several benchmarks covering multiple formal languages, \ie SPARQL, KoPL, Lambda-DCS, and Cypher.
+Moreover, \tool also demonstrates superior generalization ability and robustness under the out-of-distribution and low-resource settings.

-As an early step towards the unification of semantic parsing, our work opens up a number of future directions.
-For example, many code optimization techniques (\eg common subexpression elimination) can be incorporated into IR for extra performance boosting.
-By bringing in multiple levels of IR, our framework may be also extended to support relational database query languages like SQL.
-Moreover, since current design of \tool still requires non-trivial manual efforts, the automation of such procedure, \eg in prompt-like manners, is definitely worth future exploration.
+As an early step towards the unification of semantic parsing, our work opens up several future directions.
+For example, many code optimization techniques (\eg common subexpression elimination) can be incorporated into IR to improve performance further.
+By bringing in multiple levels of IR, our framework may also be extended to support relational database query languages like SQL.
+Moreover, since the current designs of \tool still require non-trivial manual efforts, the automation of such procedure, \eg in prompt-like manners, is worth future exploration.